Vedant36/aliedots/README.md

 ## Notes
 - Using the xdg variable structure inspired from [ayekat's dotfiles](https://github.com/ayekat/dotfiles)
-- the set-up script(still in developement) is lib/dotfiles/setup.sh, although that is not necessary to get the aliedots experience
+- the set-up script is lib/dotfiles/setup.sh, although that is not necessary to get the aliedots experience
 - {packages,foreign packages} i use are in lib/dotfiles/{pkglist,foreignpkglist}.txt
 - lib/root contains files that should be hard linked to / with the same folder structure
     * symbolic links might be better